-Search by
+Search Blogs

 Guides

-The beautiful state of California is home to two prestigious institutions that consistently stand out in the academic arena.
-The University of California, Berkeley (UC Berkeley) and the University of California, Los Angeles (UCLA).
-Both universities are renowned for offering top-tier education and excellent career opportunities, making them prime choices for students worldwide.
+UCLA vs UC Berkeley is a standout rivalry.
+The beautiful state of California is home to top-rated universities in the USA that consistently stand out in the academic arena.
+The University of California, Berkeley (UC Berkeley) & the University of California, Los Angeles (UCLA), both universities are renowned for offering top-tier education & excellent career opportunities, making them prime choices for students worldwide.

 With their global reputations and unique strengths, it's worth exploring which of these two institutions might be the better fit for your academic and career aspirations.
 When comparing UC Berkeley vs UCLA, it's important to consider various factors, including their global standings.
-Without any further ado, let’s find out more such factors:
+Without any further ado, let’s find out more about such factors:

 UCLA vs UC Berkeley: Overview

-On the other hand, established in 1920, UCLA is a prestigious public research university with more than 47,700 students and 4,100 faculty members.
-Known for its sustainability leadership, UCLA is ranked #42 in the QS World University Rankings 2025 and continues to be a global innovator.
+On the other hand, established in 1920, UCLA is a prestigious public research university with more than 47,000 students and 4,000 faculty members.
+Known for its sustainability leadership, UCLA is ranked #29 in the QS World University Rankings 2026 and continues to be a global innovator.
 Here's a quick comparison table of UCLA vs UC Berkeley.

 amber